 Joe Daniels: Sometimes it takes someone who knows and really understands staging to find a solution.
 Joe found a simple solution that cut 5 very awkward seconds from the routine, which I felt was critical.

 Max Nelson: Max provided a suggestion that led to what possibly was a key element to fooling Penn & Teller.

 Bob Taylor: Besides all around suggestions, Bob gave a great suggestion that specifically dealt with an important moment when I was standing in front of Penn & Teller.

 John Michael Hinton: Gave great tweaks to the script and also made the suggestion of charging the phone twice instead of once…which seriously looked so much better!

-Ben Small: Easily one of the most creative people I know, Ben watched my rope routine 5 years ago and said, “I love it!
+Ben Small: Easily one of the most creative people I know.
+Ben watched my rope routine 5 years ago and said, “I love it!
 I just hate that it’s rope.
 Could you maybe use a phone charger?”
 When Penn says, “Doing rope tricks with a charging cable is a great, great idea”, he’s complimenting Ben.
 End of story.

 Brent Braun: I made this one last because it just needed to be.
 Brent was invaluable throughout the whole process.
 He not only worked with me on scripting, structuring and staging of the routine, he also worked with me regarding my whole appearance on Fool Us.
-That includes the intro package that shows at the beginning, which I would’ve NEVER put that much thought into, had it not been for him.
+That includes the intro package that shows at the beginning.
+I would’ve NEVER put that much thought into the intro had it not been for him.
 He has helped get more magicians on that show than anyone I know.
 If any magician reading this has any desire to be on next season of Penn & Teller: Fool Us, you are hurting yourself by not contacting Brent Braun.
 I can tell you that dozens of magicians have already contacted him for next year.
 Do not wait to get in touch with him.
 Go to The Magic Firm website now!